 Metro South Enhancement Grants (Oregon City)

 Communities near the Metro South Station in Oregon City benefit from annual community enhancement grants.
 Awards are made by a local citizens' advisory committee, which includes the Oregon City Commission, four citizens appointed by the mayor and Metro Councilor Carlotta Collette, District 2.
 Applications are due each spring.
 For details, visit the city’s grants webpage or call Michele Beneville with Oregon City's Community Grant Programs at 503-496-1542.

 Forest Grove Enhancement Grants

 The Forest Grove Community Enhancement Committee awards about $100,000 each spring to projects that serve city residents.
 Metro Councilor Kathryn Harrington, District 4, acts as co-chair of the committee.
-For more information, review the city’s grants packet or call Paul Downey, Forest Grove administrative services director, at 503-992-3200.
+For more information, review the city’s grants webpage or call Paul Downey, Forest Grove administrative services director, at 503-992-3200.